 What, take that thing on the train like some kid who won at the 4H?
 Besides, no one wants to look like they care about awards.

 Six years old or not, Sally is reasonably perplexed about Don’s award.
 After six years in the business myself, I’ve never heard of a “Newkie” nor have I ever seen any marketer take home an award with a golden horseshoe (or any horseshoe) on it.

 And speaking of awards, it was last month that Jon Hamm himself won his second Golden Globe for his portrayal of Don Draper… although the Golden Globes misprinted his name as John Hamm on the actual award.
-While this could be some strange reference to Hamm playing a character using a fake name, I think it’s just safe to say that someone fucked up.
+While this could be some strange reference to Hamm playing a character using a fake name, I think it’s just safe to say that someone messed up.
 (Especially since he’d already won one before in 2008!)

 More trivia: The first person to congratulate Don as he enters the Sterling Cooper office is Allison, working at the front desk.
-Allison would eventually rise to the position of Don’s personal secretary and fall to the position of one night stand when he drunkenly sexes her up in “Christmas Comes But Once a Year” (Episode 4.02).
+Allison would eventually rise to the position of Don’s personal secretary and fall to the position of one night stand when he drunkenly has sex with her in “Christmas Comes But Once a Year” (Episode 4.02).
 Allison’s excitement in this episode over Don getting his photo in Ad Age is a sad indication that she must’ve been harboring some long time feelings for her boss before his somewhat unwise and certainly inebriated seduction of her.

 Thank you for this article: it suddenly brought back a memory from around 1960, of my own father in his dinner-jacket and bow-tie, and I think there may have been a cummerbund as well.
 He would have been in his late forties, and he and my mother looked so elegant and proud in their finery.
 A very touching memory – thank you again for evoking it.